facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 parsing, and create_task allows us to automatically set up the right world and teacher for a named task from the set of tasks available within ParlAI.

-First, we'll define our agent, which just repeats back the correct answer if available or else says "I don't know."
+First, we'll define our agent class.
+Its act function just repeats back the correct answer if available or else says "I don't know."